Level 3 Certificate Neurodiversity & Inclusion (Train-the-Trainer)

 - Online studies with full tutor support for units 1-5

-- Online webinar participation (x3) for units 6 and 7
+- Online group tutor sessions (x3) for units 6 and 7

 - Formative and summative assessments throughout